 Half way up the tower you’ll find the library, once holding the entire University book collection.
 Today the library is used as a gallery and concert venue.

-And then we finally reach the observation deck.
-A few small steps and we’re outside.
+And then we finally reach the observation deck on the top of the Rundetaarn.
 At 34.8 m above street level the sun is greeting us, time to sit down and take it all in.
 It was too bad we couldn’t visit the observatory itself as it opens from October.

 What a fun and sight filled day had.
 From below in the harbour of Nyhavn to up here on the tower looking over in every direction.
 Exploring the capital from the accommodation in the centre was a breeze.
 I need to come back and see and learn more.